Adlink-ROS/Neuron-OmniBot/readme.md

         `sudo apt-get install kate`
         * htop: a low-cost system monitor
         `sudo apt-get install htop`
         * serial port terminoa (GUI monitor)
         `sudo apt-get install gtkterm`
         * OBS
         * SSH server
 	`sudo apt-get install openssh-server`

-4. Set up SEMA soft link
+4. Set up SEMA soft link (for GPIO)
 Change to any node that uses SEMA library, find the SEMA include library header location, and run the auto shell command file.
     ```
     cd ${project_root}/lib
         e.g.: cd catkin_ws/src/neuron_omnibot/neuron_demo_gpio/lib
     ./setlink.sh
     ```
     Note: If you get some error like _`error: no such file as...`_, you'll need to make the setlink.sh executable by `chmod +x setlink.sh` after you've changed the command prompt to that directory.

 5. Compile the source code
     Now, we'll use the Catkin, the ROS build management tool to build our nodes.
 We'll need root access for library linking for anything that uses SEMA.
 Root access is gained by the second step below.
 Great power comes with great responsibility, **it is strongly recommanded you to exit root mode** since you can to terrible stuff with that much of power.
     ```
     cd ~/catkin_ws
     sudo -sE
     catkin_make
     exit   #exit root mode
     ```
 6. (If you are using YDLidar)
     Clone the YDLidar repository to your roskspace source:
     ```